MKLab-ITI/JGNN/tutorials/Introduction.md

 predictions as a list.
 Batching and parallelized batch training are covered in [introduction to models and builders](Models.md).

-:bulb: The order of input and output list elements, if more than one need to be provided or retrieved, corresponds to of their definition order in the model builder.
+:bulb: The order of input and output list elements, if more than one need to be provided or retrieved, corresponds to their definition order in the model builder.

 ```java
 Model model = modelBuilder.getModel();